When Bigger is Worse: A Practitioner's Guide to Model Selection Under Data Scarcity: Results

 \subsection{Model Size: Smaller is Better}

 Figure~\ref{fig:main-fig} reports efficiency statistics across all YOLO11 variants.
-YOLO11N achieves the highest average efficiency (1.124) and the highest absolute mAP$_{50}$ (0.617) simultaneously (see Table~\ref{tab:efficiency} in Appendix \ref{sec:additional-tables}), ruling out the hypothesis that larger models compensate their resource cost through superior detection performance.
-Its $21\times$ larger footprint makes YOLO11X's efficiency $24\times$ lower.
+YOLO11N achieves the highest average efficiency (0.841) and the second highest absolute mAP$_{50}$ (0.459, versus 0.464 for YOLO11S --- a margin smaller than run-to-run variance) simultaneously (see Table~\ref{tab:efficiency} in Appendix~\ref{sec:additional-tables}), ruling out the hypothesis that larger models compensate their resource cost through superior detection performance.
+Its $21\times$ larger footprint makes YOLO11X's efficiency $22\times$ lower.
 Across all variants, the efficiency spread within a given model remains modest (11--19\%), confirming that architecture choice dominates over configuration choice.
-Robustness checks in the appendix confirm this result across alternative efficiency measures (\cref{sec:additional-metrics}) and at fixed configurations (\cref{sec:robustness}).
+Robustness checks confirm this result across alternative efficiency measures (\cref{sec:additional-metrics}) and at fixed configurations (\cref{sec:robustness}).